Gancayco Hall, Quezon Memorial Circle – Quezon City-Philippines

-I first took notice of some hoyas growing in our neighborhood when i was in my elementary days.
-The hoya species ( later identified as Hoya carnosa) was growing in a coconut palm with living Asplenium nidus and Cymbidium finalysonianum .
+I first took notice of some hoyas growing in our neighborhood during my elementary days.
+The hoya species ( later identified as Hoya carnosa) was growing in a coconut palm together with living Asplenium nidus and Cymbidium finalysonianum .
 It was a breath taking sight to see them growing!

-Unluckily i was not too keen in taking photographed of the coconut palm which was eventually chopped -off more than a decade ago .
+Unluckily, i was not too keen in taking photograph of the coconut palm which was eventually chopped -off more than a decade ago .

 Eventually, i was able to obtain some hoya cuttings and some hoya plants growing in our backyard.
-In fact , some pesky construction workers were able to get some hoyas – ( blooming season last May 2013 ) they were so lovely that some of them thought that they were orchids!
+Some pesky construction workers were able to get some hoyas – ( blooming season last May 2013 ) they were so lovely that some of them thought that they were orchids!
 Some of them manage to get some hoya cuttings without my knowledge.

 I would also make a research in several libraries about the care and culture of hoyas, however most of them are featured in encyclopedias or some flowering flowers in temperate countries.

 My first e-books about Hoyas was given to me by Mr. Raymundo Ong a lifetime member of the Philippine Orchid Society, columnist and agriculture chemist .

 Another handbook was published by PCCARD authored by Dr. Simeona Siar .
 I manage to buy about a dozen copies at the DOST compound in Taguig( most were given away as gifts to friends).
 To gain further knowledge, I also attended the First and Second Flora Filipina organized by the Philippine Orchid Society in 2006 and 2009 .
 Opps, I missed the 2012 edition ( our office did not grant my 2- day leave ).